pixley/pixley.github.io/portfolio.md

 I've squirrelled away my student work onto [a separate page](/studentportfolio).

 ## Technical Experience {#tech-experience}

+### idTech {#idtech}
+Since joining id Software, I have been working inside id's in-house engine, idTech, specifically version 7, which powered *Doom Eternal*, and newer.
+Each version of idTech is tailored to the specific game which it powers.

 ### Unreal Engine 4 {#ue4}
 For the first six years of my career, I worked almost exclusively in UE4, and I had a fantastic time operating within that environment.
 Both Blueprint and Unreal's spin on C++ are very familiar to me, having done gameplay and UI programming in both.
 UE4 provides very powerful tools that make all sorts of games possible.
 I've worked on a 6DoF shooter, a card game, and a third-person shooter in UE4, and it works excellently in all of those cases.
 I can understand why so many games are hopping on the UE4 wagon, from fighting games like *SoulCalibur 6* to RPGs like the *Final Fantasy VII* remake to massive-scale shooters like *Fortnite* and *PlayerUnknown's Battlegrounds*.